| Home | New Testament Studies | Luke Table of Contents | Previous Section | Next Section |

 The UBS4 chooses #1, but "with difficulty" ("C" rating).
 The UBS3 gave #1 a D rating, "with great difficulty."

-▣ "your lives" This is the Greek word psuchē (souls), which reflects the Hebrew word nephesh (BDB 659, i.e., physical life).
+▣ "you will gain your lives" This is the Greek word psuchē (souls), which reflects the Hebrew word nephesh (BDB 659, i.e., physical life).
 Because of verse 16 this must refer to one's spiritual life.
 Christians will be killed but they have eternal life (cf. Matt.
 10:28).
 See the word play between the two meanings at Mark 8:35-37.

 SPECIAL TOPIC: BODY AND SPIRIT